Antidepressant: Adjuncts

 It is unknown if undergoing psychological therapy at the same time as taking anti-depressants enhances the anti-depressive effect of the medication.

 Less common adjuncts

 Lithium has been used to augment antidepressant therapy in those who have failed to respond to antidepressants alone.
 Furthermore, Lithium dramatically decreases the suicide risk in recurrent depression.
+In addition to reducing the risk of suicide, lithium also reduces the risk of death from all causes in people with mood disorders.
 There is some evidence for the addition of a thyroid hormone, triiodothyronine, in patients with normal thyroid function.

 Psychopharmacologists have also tried adding a stimulant, in particular, D-amphetamine.
 However, the use of stimulants in cases of treatment-resistant depression is relatively controversial.
 A review article published in 2007 found psychostimulants may be effective in treatment-resistant depression with concomitant antidepressant therapy, but a more certain conclusion could not be drawn due to substantial deficiencies in the studies available for consideration, and the somewhat contradictory nature of their results.